Krutik090/Django-Demo/README.md

 ```

----

-## 🔖 Short GitHub Description (for "About" section)

-> A basic Django web app for training and demo purposes.
-Shows project structure, routing, views, and template rendering.

----

 Let me know if this demo app includes models or forms — I can update the README accordingly.

 ```